Spinaxo/millett-books/README.md

 -   Browse the list of books.
 -   View details about each book and read reviews.
 -   Submit your own reviews for books.
--   (Admin) Manage book entries via the admin panel.
+-   (Admin) Manage book entries and users via the admin panel.

 ## Contributing